 While many experts’ advice to couples is to try and fix what’s wrong, Dr.Terri Orbuch has a different view.
 According to her research, adding positive behaviors to the relationship has a much greater impact on the couple’s intimacy and happiness.

-These 21 suggestions are likely to deepen your relationship bond and improve your intimacy and happiness as a couple:
+These 21 suggestions are likely to deepen intimacy and improve your relationship and build a bond of happiness as a couple:

 Accept that your partner is unique.